Consenting Adult (film): Reception

 Tom Shales criticized the film for seeming "a bit dated", and wrote that the film instead could have been more daring by focusing on AIDS.
 In the reviewer's opinion, the problem lay with screenwriter John McGreevy having to not depict homosexuality too negatively for concerns of offending the gay community, all while not depicting it too positively either, for concerns of offending the "Bible Belt".
 He credited Barry Tubb with doing "his best to humanize a character who is largely a symbol", while calling Marlo Thomas a "formidable actress", yet criticized Martin Sheen for being "miscast".

-Reviewer of The New York Times wrote: "Consenting Adult is not the most impressive of ABC Theater presentations, but, courtesy of a thoughtful production and an exceptional cast, it is a film that commands attention. [..]
+John J. O'Connor of The New York Times wrote: "Consenting Adult is not the most impressive of ABC Theater presentations, but, courtesy of a thoughtful production and an exceptional cast, it is a film that commands attention. [..]
 John McGreevey's script is just a trifle too pat, touching on most of the cogent points but leaving no room for surprises. [..]
 The superb performances of Miss Thomas, Mr. Sheen and Mr. Tubb make this Starger Company Presentation, directed by Gilbert Cates and produced by Ray Aghayan and David Lawrence, the kind of small movie that is likely to have enormous reverberations."